vinrran/ByteKnight/README.md

 Implemented a fun little LED diagram for a sword and shield, inspired by our CPU name.
 In addition, we implemented a little LED matrix that displays the current instruction hex code.

 **How to use assembler program:**
-Step 1: Ensure that **instructions.txt, assembler.py, and byteknight.circ** are all located in the same folder.
+Step 1: Ensure that **instruction.txt, assembler.py, and byteknight.circ** are all located in the same folder.

-Step 2: Open the **instructions.txt,** and input any instructions desired in the following format:
+Step 2: Open the **instruction.txt,** and input any instructions desired in the following format:
 			\<INSTRUCTION\> \<REG1\> \<REG2/IMMEDIATE\>
 	Where instruction is either ADD, SUB, LDR, STR, or MUL
 	Reg1 and Reg2 is a register, e.g. X0